 Permanent spousal support in VA is mostly ordered in cases where divorce is sought after a long period of remaining married. permanent alimony if ordered is paid for an unspecified period of time.

-The courts while deciding who will pay spousal support and the amount to be paid takes in to consideration a number of factors such as standard of living of marriage, the income earning capacity of the partner, the duration of the marriage and the needs of each member including children in to consideration.
+The courts while deciding who will pay alimony and the amount to be paid takes in to consideration a number of factors such as standard of living of marriage, the income earning capacity of the partner, the duration of the marriage and the needs of each member including children in to consideration.

 One of the difficult tasks in a divorce case in Virginia is proving the adulterous act of your spouse in court